Healthy Homemade Chocolate Waffles

 - Strawberries quartered

-- In a cup, combine chia seeds with almond milk and let soak for about 5 minutes until it turns into a gloopy mass.
+- In a cup, combine the flaxseeds or chia seeds with almond milk and let soak for about 5 minutes until it turns into a gloopy mass.

 - Add the dry ingredients to a medium-sized bowl.